Sunday, February 11, 2018

 Water, Water Everywhere

-Water in the ground, called groundwater, is an important source of water on Earth.
-The ground is different in different places, and some ground materials hold water better than others.
+Groundwater, the water in the ground, is an essential source of water on Earth.
+The ground varies from place to place; some materials hold water better than others.
 An aquifer is an area of ground that holds water well/.
 Water moves into the ground from rain, snow melt, or other sources.
-Then it sins until it gets to a layer it can’t move through.
+Then it sinks until it reaches a layer it can't move through.
 This layer might be clay or certain kinds of rock.

-Water can fill aquifers, where deep water might remain for hundreds of years, and shallow water can flow to places where it reaches the surface, like ponds, lakes, and springs.
+Water can fill aquifers, where deep water can remain for hundreds of years, and shallow water can flow to the surface, reaching ponds, lakes, and springs.

-There is much more freshwater in the ground than on Earth’s surface, and groundwater is drawn out using wells.
+There is much more freshwater underground than on Earth's surface, and groundwater is drawn up from wells.

 Water Quality=Quality of Life

-To evaluate a pond’s ability to support life, we might measure characteristics like the following: dissolved oxygen(DO)-because fish and most other aquatic animals breathe DO: PH-if pHis too far from neutral, either acidic or basic, organisms may be unable to survive; water temperature-warmer water holds less oxygen, so animals might avoid areas of high temperature.
-In this pond, at certain times, we might also check salinity (the salt concentration).
+To evaluate a pond's ability to support life, we might measure characteristics like the following: dissolved oxygen(DO)-because fish and most other aquatic animals breathe DO: pH- if pH pH is too far from neutral, either acidic or basic, organisms may be unable to survive; water temperature-warmer water holds less oxygen, so animals might avoid areas of high temperature.
+In this pond, we might also check salinity (the salt concentration) at certain times.

-Freshwater has a salinity of 0 ppt (parts salt per thousand parts water).
+Freshwater has a salinity of 0 ppt (parts per thousand).
 When Dauphin Island is hit by a hurricane, saltwater may wash over parts of the island and enter the pond or the groundwater.
-This can affect the island’s human population, who use groundwater in their homes, and also the animals that live in the pond.
+This can affect the island's human population, which uses groundwater in their homes, and the animals that live in the pond.

 These are just a few examples of water qualities that might affect those using the water.

-You may not be able to determine levels by looking, but if you pay attention, you might notice hints bout a lake's water quality.
+You may not be able to determine levels by looking, but if you pay attention, you might notice hints about a lake's water quality.
 Can you find a diversity of fish, turtles, alligators, frogs, or insects in the water?
 Are birds feeding from the lake?
-These signs suggest good water quality, but they are not definitive-sometimes animals are forced to use poor-quality lakes.
-Water cooler is not a definite marker either - this lake is often a brown color, like tea.
+These signs suggest good water quality, but they are not definitive; sometimes animals are forced to use poor-quality lakes.
+The water cooler is not a definite marker either - this lake is often brown, like tea.
 This is natural.
 It is from tannins that leach out of soaking leaves or pine needles.

 Nature Interpretive Trial at Dauphin Island